GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 * [Attribution Reporting](https://github.com/WICG/conversion-measurement-api)<br>
 Provide privacy preserving measurement of clicks and views with event-level and aggregate reports.
 * [Topics API](https://github.com/jkarlin/topics)<br>
 Enable interest-based advertising, without having to resort to tracking the sites a user visits.
+The design of the API was informed by community feedback from our earlier FLoC trials, and supersedes the [FLoC proposal](https://github.com/WICG/floc).
 * [FLEDGE](https://github.com/WICG/turtledove/blob/main/FLEDGE.md)<br>
 Provides a solution for remarketing use cases, designed so it cannot be used by third parties to track user browsing behaviour across sites.